kissgyorgy/my-stars/README.md

 ## TypeScript

+- [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open source collaborative documentation and wiki software.
+It is an open-source alternative to the likes of Confluence and Notions.
 - [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility
 - [bubkoo/html-to-image](https://github.com/bubkoo/html-to-image) - ✂️ Generates an image from a DOM node using HTML5 canvas and SVG.
 - [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas) - Screenshots with JavaScript